-The best MVPs I've seen were the ones that focused on solving real problems for real users, not impressing investors or stakeholders.
-They were built to be used, not just demonstrated.
+The best MVPs I've helped build were the ones that focused on solving real problems for real users, not impressing investors or stakeholders.
+They were built to be used, not just demonstrated, with technical foundations that support real growth.

 MVP: Solves Real Problems